tonda-kriz/simple-protobuf/README.md

 * Supports `.proto` files with `proto2` or `proto3` syntax (no edition syntax).
 * Generates clean, modern C++ with `std::optional`, `std::vector`, and `enum class`.
 * Bundles protobuf and JSON support in a single library.
-    * Serialized protobuf and JSON are compatible with official protoc, Python, Go, Java.
+    * Serialized protobuf and JSON are compatible with [Google Protocol Buffers](https://github.com/protocolbuffers/protobuf), Python, Go, Java.
-* Embedded-friendly, zero heap allocations when paired with [ETL](https://github.com/ETLCPP/etl) or fixed-size strings/vectors.
+* Embedded-friendly, zero heap allocations when used with fixed-size strings/bytes/arrays.
+  * Supports options
+    * `max_count` for repeated and `max_size` for bytes/string
+    * Can use user types for string/bytes/repeated..., for [example](example/generated/etl.pb.h) [ETL](https://github.com/ETLCPP/etl)
     * See [options](doc/options.md) for user-specified types and advanced usage.

 ## Dependencies